bcgov/psa-job-store/README.md

 If first time, set the baseline migration:
 `npx -w api prisma migrate resolve --applied 0_init`

+To reset database with migrations:

+`prisma migrate reset` - this will reset the schema and apply the migrations in order.

 Create migration:
 `npx -w api prisma migrate dev --name MIGRATION_NAME`